Semantic search in Rails using sqlite-vec, Kamal and Docker

 If you want to try it out, it’s live at /semantic-search

 While searching around, I came across Alex Garcia's sqlite-vec.
 He describes it as “a no-dependency SQLite extension written entirely in C that runs everywhere”.
-That was appealing in itself since I did not want to introduce a separate client/server vector database for a small Rails app.
-The tradeoff is that it is brute-force search only, with “no ANN indexes (yet!)”, but at my scale that felt perfectly reasonable.
+That was appealing in itself since I did not want to introduce a separate client/server vector database for this small Rails app.
+The stable path used here performs brute-force search, which felt perfectly reasonable at my scale.
+As of June 13, 2026, sqlite-vec’s official ANN tracking issue #25 remains open; however, the v0.1.10 alpha releases introduced experimental DiskANN/ANN work.
+That experimental support is distinct from the stable brute-force approach in this article.

-The next step was to use a model from Hugging Face, create embeddings for all my articles then enable kNN search by using a local Docker container on my server.
+The next step was to use a model from Hugging Face, create embeddings for all my articles, then enable kNN search using a local Docker container on my server.

 Benchmarks